COMP2116-Ma-Mario-Game-Game/FoxsTale/README.md

 ## Current status

-Currently, our game has one level only.
-In addition, our game contain the timting system, score system and ranking system.
-The timing system may add extra points to the score system meanwhile the ranking system is depend by the score system.
+Currently, our game only has one level.
+In addition to that, our game contains a timing system, score system and ranking system.
+The timing system contributesto the score system while the ranking system depends on the score system.

 <a id='future-plan'></a>

 ## Future Plan

-This section outlines the elements of our game that how it might be developed in future:
+This section outlines the elements of our game we wish to develop in future:

-- More levels: the difficulty will increase as player enter to the next level.
+- More levels: The difficulty will increase as the player enters later levels.
-- Game tutorial: insert a beginner tutorial at the very first stage to teach player hoe to play.
+- Game tutorial: Insert a beginner tutorial at the very first stage to teach new players how to play.
-- Multi-player system: except the solo mode, it could be developed a multi-players mode for new game experience.
+- Multi-player system: Other than the single player mode, we could develope a multiplayer mode for a new game experience.
-- Different character: new character could be invented whuch might bring with variety extra ability.
+- Different characters: New characters could be developed which might come with different abilities.
-- New character's skin: character's skin system might be developed in order to improve attract of player on the game.
+- New skins: A character's skin system might be developed to attract more players and keep the game fresh.
-- Shopping system: A shopping system could be develpoed to let player to spend the coins they have got in the game and buy new character, skin or item if any.
+- Shopping system: A shopping system could be developed for player to spend the gems they collected in game to buy new characters, skins or items.
-- Invent item: item may give character different effect.
+- Item: Items may give character different effect.
-- Buff and debuff system: During the game, there might exist some blocks or items that may affect character's status such as speeding, blindness, slowing, hopping, rushing, frozing, posion etc.
+- Buff and debuff system: During the game, there might be some obstacles or items that may affect character's status such as swiftness, blindness, slowness, jump boost, rushing, freezing, posion etc.